karmab/kcli/doc/index.md

 - *privatekey* Defaults to False.
 Set it to true so that your private key is passed to the nodes of your plan.
 If you need this, you know why :)
 - *files* (optional)- Array of files to inject to the vm.
 For ecach of the them , you can specify path, owner ( root by default) , permissions (600 by default ) and either origin or content to gather content data directly or from specified origin
 - *insecure* (optional) Handles all the ssh option details so you dont get any warnings about man in the middle
-- *host* (optional) Allows you to create the vm on a specific host, provided you used kcli -C host1,host2,... and specify the wanted hypervisor ( or use kcli -C all ).
+- *host* (optional) Allows you to create the vm on a specific client, provided you used kcli -C host1,host2,... or use kcli -C all.
 This field is not used for other types like network, so expect to use this in relatively simple plans only
 - *base* (optional) Allows you to point to a parent profile so that values are taken from parent when not found in the current profile.
 Scripts and commands are rather concatenated between default, father and children ( so you have a happy family...)
 - *tags* (optional) Array of tags to apply to gcp instances (usefull when matched in a firewall rule).
 In the case of kubevirt, it s rather a dict of key=value used as node selector (allowing to force vms to be scheduled on a matching host)
 - <a name="rhnregister">*rhnregister*</a> (optional).
 Auto registers vms whose template starts with rhel Defaults to false.
 Requires to either rhnuser and rhnpassword, or rhnactivationkey and rhnorg, and an optional pool